 → Tell me about how someone you love expresses support or faith in you.
 Select a call to action and advocate for action.
 For yourself.
 For your mentee.
 Remember.
 Be present.
 Listen.
 Hold the story with empathy.
 Aspirational Capital refers to the ability to maintain hopes and dreams for the future, even in the face of real and perceived barriers.
 This resiliency is evidenced in those who allow themselves and their children to dream of possibilities beyond their present circumstances, often without the objective means to attain those goals (Yosso).
 These stories nurture a culture of possibility as they represent 'the creative of a history that would break the links between parents' current occupational status and their children's future academic attainment' (Gandara, 1995, p.55).

-Social Capital

-Read brief description of Social Capital.
-Watch the online video.

-→ Tell me about how you network.

-→ Tell me about how you lift while you climb.
+Social Capital Read brief description of Social Capital. → Tell me about how you network. → Tell me about how you lift while you climb. → Tell me about how you help others and how others help you.